 —Further learnings: sources, readings, lessons, other onward links…

-- Open E slide masters: learn some of Duane Allman’s stylistic tricks from my fellow Guitar World instructor Andy Alendort (“Duane wore a small glass Coricidin bottle – Coricidin was a cold medication – on his ring finger…[he] fingerpicked exclusively, using his thumb, index and middle fingers…a major element in the uniqueness of his sound was his pick-hand muting…”)
+- Open E masters: hear from Ariel Posen, and learn some of Duane Allman’s stylistic tricks from my fellow Guitar World instructor Andy Alendort (“Duane wore a small glass Coricidin bottle…a cold medication – on his ring finger…[he] fingerpicked exclusively, using his thumb, index and middle fingers…a major element in the uniqueness of his sound was his pick-hand muting…”)

 - The Siege of Sevastopol: more on the song – and the conflict – from Alex Zaitchik in Salon (“The Crimean War is often cited as the first war reported by telegraph and photograph.
 Less remembered is the momentous impact that reportage had on an Ohio music teacher named Henry Worrall…”)